yu55/notes/java_performace_the_definitive_guide_scott_oaks/java_performace_the_definitive_guide_scott_oaks.md

   * Java Collections API
     * Carefully consider how collections will be accessed and choose the right type of synchronization for them.
 However, the penalty for uncontended access to a memory-protected collection (particularly one using CAS-based protections) is minimal; sometimes it is better to be safe than sorry.
     * Sizing of collections can have a large impact on performance: either slowing down the garbage collector if the collection is too large, or causing lots of copying and resizing if it is too small.
+  * AggressiveOpts
+    * The AggressiveOpts flag enables certain optimizations in base classes (BigDecimal, BigInteger, MutableBigDecimal, DecimalFormat, DigitalList, NumberFormat, HashMap, LinkedHashMap, TreeMap).
+For the most part, these classes are faster than their replacements, but they may have unexpected side effects.
+    * These replacement classes have been removed in Java 8.
+    * other minor tunings of the JVM:
+      * AutoFill, DoEscapeAnalysis (better loop optimizations; default on 7u4+)
+      * AutoBoxCacheMax set from default 128 to 20000
+      * BiasedLockingStartupDelay is reduced from 2000 to 500
+      * OptimizeStringConcat for more optimized StringBuilder creation (default on 7u4+)